Pucaranra

-First Ascent
+First ascent

-Pucaranra was first climbed by B. Lauterburg, Federico Marmillod, R. Schmid and F. Sigrist (Switzerland) April 07th 1948 via Southwest spur of the south ridge.
+Pucaranra was first climbed by B. Lauterburg, Federico Marmillod, R. Schmid and F. Sigrist (Switzerland) April 7, 1948, via Southwest spur of the south ridge.

 Elevation

 Other data from available digital elevation models: SRTM 6138 metres and TanDEM-X 5961 metres.
 The height of the nearest key col is 3253 meters, leading to a topographic prominence of 2903 meters.
 Pucaranra is considered a Mountain Sub-System according to the Dominance System and its dominance is 47.16%.
 Its parent peak is Chinchey and the Topographic isolation is 2.4 kilometers.

 Climbing

-Several interesting lines on this mountain, none of them very serious but all requiring commitment.
+Several interesting lines on this mountain, none of them serious but all requiring commitment.
 The east-northeast ridge is rated AD/D (depending on conditions), the southeast face AD+ and the southeast ridge AD.